ZarehD/AspNetStatic/Readme.md

  - You must do one of the following (can do both):
    - Use the AspNetStatic fallback middleware.
    - Allow links in generaed static files to be updated.
- - Do not specify the static-only command-line parameter when running the app (obviously, right?)
+ - Do not exit the app after static files are generated (obviously, right?)

 Like this:
 ```c#